A new approach to the $SL_n$ spider: Cobwebs

+\begin{proof} A \emph{closed} cobweb is a cobweb that has no endpoints on the boundary.
+We will define a map that takes a closed cobweb to a monomial $\pm q^t$.
 It is best here to think of each bivalent vertex as a place where a single strand changes its label and orientation.
-With this convention, a closed cobweb consists of a collection of immersed loops.
+With this convention, a closed cobweb consists of a collection of immersed loops, each having an even number of tags at which the orientation reverses and the label alternates between a root and its negative.

-Give each loop the overall orientation that is the same as all segments labeled by a positive root, and the opposite of all segments labeled by a negative root.
+Give each loop the overall orientation that is the same as all segments labeled by a positive root.
+If a loop has no tags and is labeled by a negative root, give it the opposite orientation.
 With respect to these orientations, let $s$ be the number of tags that are on the left side of their loop, and let $t$ be the sum of the turning numbers of all loops.
 Our desired monomial is then $(-1)^s q^t$.
-Note that we would get the same answer if we counted tags on the right side of loops, since there must be an even number of tags in total.

-Our calculation is easily shown to be invariant under all cobweb relations.
-This implies that the vector space of closed cobwebs modulo cobweb relations is precisely the vector space of scalar multiples of the empty diagram. \end{proof}
+The resulting monomial is invariant under all cobweb relations.
+Thus we have a well-defined a surjective linear map from the vector space of closed cobwebs modulo cobweb relations onto the field of scalars. \end{proof}